The registrar compiles and maintains permanent academic records for all students. Grades are assigned by instructors as

 F Failing work that is clearly inadequate, unworthy of credit.

 DFD Deferred.
 A temporary designation used at the end of a semester for a designated course continuing for two semesters.
 When the full sequence is completed, the given grade applies to both semesters.
 If a student fails to register for or withdraws from the second semester course, the student will be awarded a credit or no-credit designation for the first semester course.

 I Incomplete.
 An Incomplete grade may be assigned at the discretion of the instructor when circumstances beyond the control of the student prevent completion of the course.
 It is intended for use when a small number of assignments or the final exam is outstanding.
-An Incomplete grade for CORE 106 or CORE 107 must also be approved by the Core director.
+An Incomplete grade for CORE 120 or CORE 121 must also be approved by the director of General Education.
 It is the responsibility of the individual faculty member—in consultation with the student and/or the Office of the Dean—to decide whether the student has a legitimate reason for not completing the work on time.
 The Office of the Dean provides guidance when an extensive number of classes have been missed or other questions arise.
 Note that students who would be required to attend additional class sections to complete the course should instead withdraw and enroll in the course in a future semester.

 CR/NC Credit/No Credit.
 Successful completion of course requirements at the level of C (2.000) or higher is signified on the transcript by Credit (CR).
 Students who fail to successfully complete the requirements at the level of C (2.000) receive a designation of No Credit (NC).